ReThink Energy Florida's Staff

 Chris, the youngest member of the team, is a senior at Chiles High School.
 He plans to attend FSU in the fall

-of 2019 to earn degrees in Environmental Science and Sustainable Energy.
+of 2019 to earn degrees in Environmental Engineering and Sustainable Energy.
 Chris got involved at ReThink

 Energy Florida because he believes in making a 100% transition from fossil fuels to clean, renewable energy.